FAQ on Sampling and Second-Marking Implementation

 Does the second-marking policy apply to courses that use a non-letter grading scheme (e.g., DI/PA/F, HP/P/LP/U/Y, P/F)?

-No. The policy only applies to taught courses (1000 to 5000 level) that adopt letter grading scheme, where the letter grades fall into the four performance categories (Excellent, Good, Satisfactory/Marginal and Fail) as defined by the Academic Regulations.
+No. The policy applies to all 1000- to 5000- level courses that adopt letter grading scheme, where the letter grades fall into the four performance categories (Excellent, Good, Satisfactory/Marginal and Fail) as defined by the Academic Regulations.
 However, departments are welcomed to take additional efforts to ensure assessment standards and consistency for courses not covered by the policy.

 Can the Course/Section Instructor nominate someone external to HKUST as the second marker?